MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-adaptive-protection.md

 This risk level setting determines how long a risk level remains assigned to a user before it's automatically reset.
 The default setting is 7 days, but you can choose between 5 and 30 days before resetting the risk level for a user.

+## Permissions for Adaptive Protection

+Depending on how you're using insider risk management built-in role groups and role groups for DLP, you may need to update [permissions](/microsoft-365/compliance/insider-risk-management-configure#step-1-required-enable-permissions-for-insider-risk-management) for administrators, analysts, and investigators in your organization.
+To create and management DLP policies with the Adaptive Protection condition, users will need the [*DLP Compliance Management*](/microsoft-365/security/office-365-security/scc-permissions) role assigned.

 ## Configure Adaptive Protection

-Depending on the needs of your organization or where you are currently configured with insider risk management and DLP, you have two options to get started with Adaptive Protection.
+Depending on the needs of your organization or where you're currently configured with insider risk management and DLP, you have two options to get started with Adaptive Protection.

 ### Quick setup